 After you change your password you may have to select "Forget this Network" and setup you connection fresh with your new password.
 Also, don't forget to do this on all your devices, including tablets and smartphones.

 RRCGuest cannot be used by casual "guests" to the college, and is only used for special events and extraordinary circumstances.
 The username and password for RRCGuest must be requested from the IT department in advance (using the CASELOG system).
 Regular college Students and Staff must use RRCWireless.

 When staff log in to computers in Academic areas they must include the domain "admin" and a backslash in front of their username.
 For example: admin\jsmithers

 You may be able to borrow dvds and equipment for class presentations and other needs.

 Staff may borrow equipment as required to support their instructional purposes.
-The typical loan period is same-day, however longer loan periods can be arranged with a staff member in Media Services.
+The typical loan period is same-day, however longer loan periods can be arranged with a staff member in AV Services.

 Students may borrow equipment for same-day use as required for the completion of assignments and for classroom presentations.
 Common equipment that students borrow include: video cameras, tripods, adapters, laptops.
 Laptops may be borrowed for classroom presentations only (approx. 2-hour loan)